47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 3

 Inside the Kleisli, we specify the transformation.
-We can specify a function from the input type to the Monadic context with the type output.
+We can specify a function from the input type to the Monadic context with the output type.
 For example, a Kleisli<Id,Int,Double> the function will receive an Int as parameter and returns the Id<Double>.